Aubrey Aloi

 She has been published in The Pathfoot Project by The Pathfoot Stirling Art Museum, Strange: An Anthology by the Stirling Creative Writing Society and Sonder by Stryvling Press.

-favourite quotes
+quotes

 gabor maté